iiasa/message_ix/doc/install-adv.rst

 If you want to use :meth:`.visualize` or run the test suite, the Graphviz program itself must also be installed; otherwise it is **optional**.

 If you install MESSAGEix :ref:`using conda <using-conda>`, Graphviz is installed automatically via `its conda-forge package`_.
-For other methods of installation, see the `Graphviz download page`_ for downloads and instructions for your system.
+For other methods of installation (such as :program:`pip`) see the `Graphviz download page`_ for downloads and instructions for your system.

 Install |MESSAGEix|
 ===================

-4. Open a command prompt.
+4. Open a terminal/command prompt.

    Windows users who have installed Python using Anaconda/Miniconda should use the “Anaconda Prompt” to avoid issues with permissions and environment variables.
    This program is available in the Windows Start menu after installing Anaconda.